SzymonOlek/application-sightseeing-java/README.md

 # application-sightseeing-java
-application designed to plan a city sightseeing routeqqqqqq
+application designed to plan a city sightseeing route